 Worse still is Schneizel, who's said to be the only one who can beat Lelouch at chess (which doesn't sound so hard, considering).
-It's probably for this reputation that the gathering crowd hails his move, in which he puts his own king in check, as a brilliancy, even though that move is just plain illegal.
+Then you have the situation in which he puts his own king in check, even though that move is just plain illegal.
 Which proves he doesn't really seem to care at all about the game.

 Punie from Dai Mahou Touge is supposed to have nigh-infallible submission techniques to bring down her opponents, but everybody who knows a bit about martial arts should see that it's a bit silly.
 Most opponents don't even defend against her approaches—and when they fall down they don't even try to get up anymore, making it all too easy for Punie to perform a lock on them.

 Stealth and black ops for ninja in general.
 Ninja teachers will take any chance they get to lecture their students on the subtle arts of subterfuge, sabotage, assassination and spying.
 In practice they are as stealthy as a barrage of fireworks, and their chief concern is fighting other (equally flashy) ninja.

 The Chunin examinees are said to be the best Genin in the world, but all nine of the rookies fresh out of the Konoha academy, as well as Team Guy, whose members have been ninjas for a little over a year, all make it to the finals while many more experienced ninja fail although in Kabuto's case, he did it on purpose to gather intelligence on the competitors.